aaroncalderon/WorkdayStudioWorkingWithJSON/Readme.md

-# Workday Studio Sample Project
+# Workday Studio Working with JASON Arrays Sample Project

 The purpose of this repo is to show how to handle JSON arrays inside Workday Studio.